iosdev747/CTFResource/Cryptography/Suspicious MP3-1/Problem/README.txt

-The gang are having trouble communicating with PyroManiac due to increased survaillence by the college administration when they recieve a suspicious audio file by their doorstep.
-Help them figure it out. ** Add FLAG, {, } by yourself
+The gang are having trouble communicating with PyroManiac due to increased survaillence by the college administration.
+They recieve a audio file from PyroManiac on their devices but PyroManiac forget to tell how to decode it.
+Help them figure it out. ** Add "FLAG{}" by yourself